2019 Call for Proposals to use NERSC Resources

 Requests to use NERSC resources are submitted via a web form known as the ERCAP (Energy Research Computing Allocations Process) Request Form.
 ERCAP is accessed through the NERSC Help Desk system at http://ercap.nersc.gov/.
 See Help for the ERCAP Allocations Request Form.

-Most projects fall under the "allocation type" of "DOE Production."
-Unless you know otherwise, you should select this allocation type on the ERCAP form.
+Most projects fall under the "project class" of "DOE Mission Science."
+Unless you know otherwise, you should select this project class on the ERCAP form.

 - Edison: 48 NERSC Hours per hour per node used